 The Lost Forest found us reaching one of the most important parts of the game: when you finally make contact with the girl in white, and furthermore set yourself well on the way to one of the game’s two endings.
 As you can see, it was a fantastic place for my note-taking to belly-up and croak. (more…)

 After the sequence, the party found themselves dropped off in the school’s “Old Gym.”
-Mark rushed to Maki’s side while Sorrow just sort of stood there watching the unconscious people with disinterest.
+Mark rushed to Maki’s side while Sorrow just sort of stood there, watching his unconscious “friends” with disinterest.
 After confirming that everyone was alright, the party turned their attention to the subject of the “Old Gym,” explaining that it had been demolished six months ago (you might remember Maki’s confusion about the new gym from earlier).
 Maki said that they’ve “gone back,” and they discussed the possibility of time travel for a while.
-Maki brought up an unfamiliar name at this point, Yosuke, and by the magic of plot contrivance, a girl rushed into the gym and said that Yosuke had just been attacked by the girl in black, who was apparently a regular sight here, urm, in the past.
+Maki brought up an unfamiliar name at this point, Yosuke, and by the magic of plot contrivance, a girl rushed into the gym and said that Yosuke had just been attacked by the girl in black, who was apparently a regular sight here in… urm… the past?
 Something was clearly wrong. (more…)

 Heading to the shrine, we discovered Maki’s mother, Setsuko.
 Mrs. Somomura tells us that her employers, SEBEC and its CEO, Kandori, had deployed a machine called the Deva System that may be responsible for the changes around town.
 But that’s not why we’re actually here.
 No, the game has actually brought us here for another chat with our good buddy Philemon, who’s here to give us some vague warnings about the upcoming split between the SEBEC plotline and the Snow Queen plotline.
-The original North American release subtly changed Philemon’s dialogue to make it about the options you’ll take to the good or bad ending, which was clever work for such an otherwise less-than-graceful localization, but the fact that the speech is parked right in front of the Snow Queen quest and only after a choice that affects the ending (your response to the nurse trapped under the vending machine) suggests the former was the original intent. (more…)
+The original North American release subtly changed Philemon’s dialogue to make it about the options you’ll take to the good or bad ending, which was clever work for such an otherwise less-than-graceful localization, but the fact that the speech is parked just before the option to start the Snow Queen quest and only after a choice that affects the ending (your response to the nurse trapped under the vending machine) reinforces that the SEBEC/SQQ split was the original intent. (more…)

 Once we finally caved and went to the hospital, we were given Maki’s room number and spotted Yamaoka stalking Nanjo from a distance.
 Yamaoka asked Sorrow not to tattle on him, and we went on into the hospital ourselves.
 This was a strange place to come back to in our SQQ run, as it’s essentially the last new ordinary building you’ll enter in either storyline!
 This makes it feel very strange.
-Dungeons are laid out in an incredibly hostile way, ala Wizardry, while the malls and (to a lesser extent) the school are laid out for easy video game accessibility.
-Meanwhile, the hospital felt a lot more like a real-world building, with tight hallways making room for more functional space on every side! (more…)
+In fact, it was probably more “realistic” than any other building in the game.
+The game’s dungeons are laid out in an incredibly hostile way, ala Wizardry, while the malls and (to a lesser extent) the school are laid out for easy video game accessibility.
+Meanwhile, the hospital was structured like a real-world building, making optimal use of all its space, and that made it feel weird! (more…)